Best off-grid solar systems

 Disadvantages of Lithium Batteries

-Can shutdown at high temperatures (45+ deg C)
+Increased degradation at high temperatures (45+ deg C)

-Requires a compatible hybrid or off-grid inverter (managed batteries)
+Requires a compatible hybrid or off-grid inverter (managed batteries).

 Off-grid Lithium Battery Systems